Eight ways to make the most of your pension

 6. Maximise your employer pension contributions

 The good news is that all UK companies, irrespective of their size, have to provide a pension to their eligible employees and contribute to it on their behalf.
-The bad news is some private sector workers aren’t currently saving into a workplace pension.
-This means they could be missing out on “free money” from their employer.
-Many more are just contributing the minimum.
+The bad news is that some private sector workers aren’t currently saving into a workplace pension.
+This means that they could be missing out on “free money” from their employer.
+Many more are contributing just the minimum.

-If you have a workplace pension it’s worth speaking to your employer about paying in more.
-If you increase your pension contributions, they may pay in more too.
-If you’re already contributing the maximum to your workplace scheme you could consider paying into a private pension like the HL Self-Invested Personal Pension (SIPP).
+If you have a workplace pension, it’s worth speaking to your employer about paying in more.
+If you increase your pension contributions, they may pay in more, too.
+If you’re already contributing the maximum to your workplace scheme, you could consider paying into a private pension like the HL Self-Invested Personal Pension (SIPP).
 An HL SIPP is for people who want to take control of their retirement savings.
 You have the freedom to invest exactly where you want to and control how much money goes in and when.
-Remember though, any money in a pension isn’t usually accessible until age 55 (rising to 57 in 2028).
+Remember, though, that any money in a pension isn’t usually accessible until age 55 (rising to 57 in 2028).

 More on the HL SIPP